leoncvlt/trading212-pie-sync/README.md

 optional arguments:
-  -h, --help            show this help message and exit --from-json FROM_JSON
+  -h, --help            show this help message and exit --fetch-available-equities FETCH_AVAILABLE_EQUITIES
+                        Fetch the list of available equieties to trade on Trading212 invest and save it to this file. when using this option, there's no need to supply email, password or pie name.
+  --from-json FROM_JSON
                         Parse the list of holdings to update from this .json file with the format { [ticker]: [percentage], ... }
   --from-csv FROM_CSV   Parse the list of holdings to update from this .csv file with the format [ticker],[percentage] for each line